jdbean/blog-mirror/_posts/2018-03-29-blogging-workflow.md

 ## Final Thoughts

 I think it's fair to say that my setup may be a bit over-engineered for the task at hand but it was a really fun experience to set up and let me practice some important skills and to learn more about using a few tools that I expect will come in handy as begin developing and deploying more complex applications.

+The toolchain I employ gives me the following benefits over some/all of the alternatives I considered:

+  * Complete control over the entire blogging process.
+  * An opportunity to learn about development and web technologies.
+  * A reproducible and consistent build environment.
+  * My site is lean and static.
+  * The ability to test my site and deploy it to a staging envrionment before deploying in to production.
+  * Based entirely in plain text which allows me to utilize familiar development tools such as version control and editors.
+  * The ability to write from any machine without the need to set up a local build environment.
+  * A centralized and automated deployment process.
+  * The satisfaction of "rolling-my-own".

+I'm very happy with set what I've set up.
+Now all I have to do is keep posting!